 UK Ethical Engagement Rings

 As there are no diamond mines in the UK, it is imperative that the imported stones featured in your jewellery can be fully traced to their point of origin.
-Any respectable jeweller will be able to confirm where your diamond and the gold it is set in was mined and the ethical methods by which it was made, as well as provide proof that the stone has passed the Kimberly Process.
+Any respectable jeweller will be able to confirm that your diamond and the gold it is set in was mined and made at a location that adheres to ethical conditions, as well as provide proof that the stone has passed the Kimberly Process.

 Vashi is proud to say that all our jewellery is ethically made and adheres to Kimberly process guidelines.
-We work closely with the DTC (The Diamond Cutting Company) to ensure we offer our customers only fully ethical jewellery, traceable to its source.
+We work closely with the DTC (The Diamond Cutting Company) to ensure we offer our customers only fully ethical jewellery.